 The Internal Revenue Service defines a Qualified Opportunity Fund as an “investment vehicle that is arranged as a partnership or a corporation that seeks to invest in eligible properties within the designated Opportunity Zones.”

-“How do I invest in an Opportunity Zone Fund?”
+“How do I invest in an Opportunity Zones Fund?”

 The Opportunity Zones program allows investment in various needs within the community.
 These needs range from investment in businesses to infrastructure.

 Eligible corporations and partnerships must self-certify by completing and filing Form 8996 with their federal income tax reform.
-There is currently a draft form available, with final versions expected in the near future.
+The final form and instructions are available.
 Additional information can be found at: IRS Opportunity Zones Frequently Asked Questions

 “How do I find the locations of Opportunity Zones?”